-3) Camber:

-- a) Spans Less than 50 Feet: Steel beams with a span of less than 50 feet shall not be cambered for dead load deflection or vertical curve corrections.
-If the beams are not rolled exactly true, they shall be fabricated and erected with their natural camber up. - b) Spans 50 Feet or More: Steel beams and girders with spans of 50 feet and more shall be cambered to compensate for dead load deflection and vertical curve correction.
-Camber tolerance shall be zero (0) inches under to 1⁄2 inch over. - 4) Steel Beams and Girders: Steel beams and girders for new bridges shall be designed for the use of ASTM A-588 Weathering Steel unless directed otherwise by the DPW at the pre-design meeting. - 5) Prestressed Concrete Beams: In lieu of steel beams or girders, precast prestressed concrete beams may be used for simple spans with concurrence of the DPW.
+- 3) Camber: - a) Spans Less than 50 Feet: Steel beams with a span of less than 50 feet shall not be cambered for dead load deflection or vertical curve corrections.
+If these beams are not rolled exactly true, they shall be fabricated and erected with their concave sides down with a camber tolerance of three quarters (3/4) inch over in accordance with MDOT SHA GPM D-18-52(4). - b) Spans 50 Feet or More: Steel beams and girders with spans of 50 feet and more shall be cambered to compensate for dead load deflection and vertical curve correction.
+Camber tolerance shall be zero (0) inches under to 3/4 inch over in accordance with MDOT SHA GPM D-18-52(4). - 4) Steel Beams and Girders: Steel beams and girders for new bridges shall be designed for the use of Grade 50 Steel (Painted) unless directed otherwise by the DPW at the pre-design meeting.
+Haunched beams should be considered wherever possible. - 5) Prestressed Concrete Beams: In lieu of steel beams or girders, precast prestressed concrete beams may be used for simple spans with concurrence of the DPW.
 The length and weight of any prestressed concrete member shall not exceed the State of Maryland limitations for highway shipment without permits. - f.
 Bridge Drainage: Scuppers on bridges shall be avoided if possible.
 On closed systems, inlets shall be placed immediately off the bridge at the upgrade end of the bridge to prevent accumulated gutter flow from entering the structure.
 Inlets shall be placed downgrade from the bridge as required by the gutter flow design.
 On open section roadways, inlets shall be placed downgrade from the bridge to control water accumulated on the bridge.

 Scuppers shall be placed on the bridge only if the ponding encroaches beyond the shoulder areas of the bridge onto the roadway.
-Where required, scuppers shall be
+Where required, scuppers shall be MDOT SHA standard scuppers.

-Maryland State Highway Administration standard scuppers.
 On stream crossings, scuppers shall be placed over the stream, and outlet pipes shall be extended six inches below the bottom of the bridge superstructure.
 Scuppers shall not be placed over stream banks or abutment slopes.
 On highway overpass structures, scuppers shall be placed adjacent to piers and away from traffic.
 Splash pads should be provided.
 Provision for stormwater quality management shall be incorporated into the design when the disturbance exceeds 5,000 square feet.